robmasocco/AOS-TAG/ideas.md

 Each synchronization scheme implemented is based on a light use of both:

 - Sleeping locks, in the form of mutexes and rw_semaphores.
 The last ones are used primarily as presence counters, with the ability to exclude threads when needed without holding CPUs.
 - Spinning locks, in the form of spinlocks and rwlocks, to guard status-critical data structures.
-Critical sections involving these have been kept as small and quick as possible, and are meant to be executed ASAP, so IRQs are usually not allowed.
+Critical sections involving these have been kept as small and quick as possible, and are meant to be executed ASAP, so we'd like some speed also while locking.
+But we're not coding interrupt handlers, so we don't need the additional overhead that comes when blocking IRQs, which is why we use only the basic APIs.

 ## ACCESS TO THE BST-DICTIONARY